maorfr/helm-logs/README.md

   -l, --label string              label to select tiller resources by (default "OWNER=TILLER")
       --namespace string          show releases within a specific namespace --since duration            Only return logs newer than a relative duration like 5s, 2m, or 3h.
 Defaults to all logs. (default 1000000h0m0s)
-      --storage string            storage type of releases.
-One of: 'cfgmaps', 'secrets' (default "cfgmaps") --tiller-namespace string   namespace of Tiller (default "kube-system")
+      --tiller-namespace string   namespace of Tiller (default "kube-system")
 ```